Owl200/how-to-make-a-tequila-sunrise/README.md

 ### Future features to implement
 - Fix the ingredient search option to get a result to show for ingredients with more than one word on the name.
 - Show more than one drink result when searching by ingredient.
+- Add local storage to save favorite drinks with a button.